Pride and Prejudice: Plot summary

 Months later, Elizabeth accompanies the Gardiners on a tour of Derbyshire.
-They visit Pemberley, Darcy's estate.
-When Mr Darcy returns unexpectedly, he is exceedingly gracious with Elizabeth and the Gardiners.
+They persuade Elizabeth to visit Pemberley, Darcy's estate there, noting that he is unlikely to be at home.
+When Mr. Darcy returns unexpectedly, he is exceedingly gracious with Elizabeth and the Gardiners.
 Elizabeth is surprised by Darcy's behaviour and grows fond of him, even coming to regret rejecting his proposal.
-She receives news that her sister Lydia has run off with Wickham.
-She tells Mr Darcy, then departs in haste.
-After an agonising interim, Wickham agrees to marry Lydia.
-She visits the family and tells Elizabeth that Mr Darcy was at her wedding.
-Though Mr Darcy had sworn everyone involved to secrecy, Mrs Gardiner now feels obliged to inform Elizabeth that he secured the match, at great expense and trouble to himself.
+In Derbyshire she receives news that her sister Lydia has run off with Wickham.
+She tells Mr. Darcy; both depart in haste.
+The errant couple are eventually tracked down in London.
+After an agonising interim, Wickham agrees to marry Lydia; all assume that Mr Gardiner has paid-off Wickham; and Mr Bennet is deeply troubled at how this debt may be repaid.
+But when Lydia and Wickham, now married, visit the Bennet family at Longbourn; Lydia accidentally lets slip to Jane and Elizabeth that Mr. Darcy was at her wedding.
+Jane assures Lydia that they will not probe her further; but Elizabeth, seized with suppositions, writes to Aunt Gardiner for further information.
+Although Mr. Darcy, seeking to avoid placing Mr Bennet and Elizabeth under further obligations, had sworn everyone involved to secrecy, Mrs. Gardiner now feels obliged to inform Elizabeth in a confidential letter that he had secured the match at great expense and trouble to himself.
+Mrs Gardiner concludes this letter by observing that Mr Darcy is clearly in need of a wife, and supposes that Elizabeth is the object of his 'sly' intentions.
+She indirectly implies that Elizabeth herself may already be aware of this.

-Mr Bingley and Mr Darcy return to Netherfield.
-Jane accepts Mr Bingley's proposal.
-Lady Catherine, having heard rumours that Elizabeth intends to marry Mr Darcy, visits her and demands she promise never to accept Mr Darcy's proposal, as she and Darcy's late mother had already planned his marriage to her daughter Anne.
-Elizabeth refuses and asks the outraged Lady Catherine to leave.
-Darcy, heartened by his aunt's indignant relaying of Elizabeth's response, again proposes to her and is accepted.